-These training programs must be approved by the Ministry of Labour (MOL) and delivered by an approved provider, such as the Workers Health & Safety Centre (WHSC).
+These training programs must be approved by the Ministry of Labour (MOL) and delivered by an approved provider.
+The Workers Health and Safety Centre (WHSC) Part I, Part II and Certification Refresher Training are MOL-approved and the WHSC is an approved training provider.
 Employers are required to carry out and pay for this training.